ᑖᓐ ᑳ ᐄᔑ ᒥᔅᑯᐧᐋᐦᑖᑲᓅᐦᒡ ᐙᔅᐙᓂᐲ

 20 community members and 6 employers also participated in qualitative interviews.

-This sample size provides us with a confidence interval of 95% and a margin of error of 4.7%, making the ALNA a very reliable source of data on Waswanipi community members.
+This sample size provides us with a Waswanipi community members.and a , making the ALNA a very reliable source of data on

 Almost all community members who took our surveys (99%) agreed with the statement “Education is important.”
 Respondents believed that adult education (94%) and post-secondary studies (89%) led to better jobs and a brighter financial future.